macnch33s3/neovim/README.md

 ---
-This should appear after first commit. furthermore should this add another line to the readme.
+This should appear after first commit.
+Furthermore should this add another line to the readme.
 ---